tree-sitter/tree-sitter/docs/creating-parsers.md

 ## Producing an intuitive tree

 Imagine that you were just starting work on the [Tree-sitter JavaScript parser][tree-sitter-javascript].
-You might try to directly mirror the structure use the [ECMAScript Language Spec][ecmascript-spec].
+You might try to directly mirror the structure of the [ECMAScript Language Spec][ecmascript-spec].
 To illustrate the problem with this approach, consider the following line of code:

 ```js
 return x + y;
 ```

-According to the specification, this is a `ReturnStatement`, the string `x + y` is an `AdditiveExpression`, and `x` and `y` are both `IdentifierReferences`.
+According to the specification, this line is a `ReturnStatement`, the fragment `x + y` is an `AdditiveExpression`, and `x` and `y` are both `IdentifierReferences`.
 The relationship between these constructs is captured by a complex series of production rules:

 ```
 ReturnStatement          ->  'return' Expression